Medically reviewed by Drugs.com. Last updated on Oct 22, 2022.

 Since the cause of ischemic colitis isn't always clear, there's no certain way to prevent the disorder.
 Most people who have ischemic colitis recover quickly and may never have another episode.

-- Ultrasound and abdominal CT scans, to provide images of your colon that can be helpful in ruling out other disorders, such as IBD.
+- Abdominal CT scans, to provide images of your colon that can be helpful in ruling out other disorders, such as IBD.

 - Stool analysis, to rule out infection as a cause of your symptoms.

 Treatment for ischemic colitis depends on the severity of your condition.

 Symptoms often diminish in 2 to 3 days in mild cases.
 Your health care provider may recommend: